dev-academy-programme/computer-setup/windows-10-setup.md

                 "startingDirectory": "//wsl$/Ubuntu-20.04/home/maia"
             },
     ```
-1. Install some required libraries including zsh, make zsh the default shell, and restart your Windows Terminal
+1. Install some required libraries including zsh
     - Put this command into your terminal: `sudo apt-get update`
-    - Then this command: `sudo apt-get install build-essential python-is-python3 zsh`
+    - Then this command: `sudo apt-get install build-essential python-is-python3 zsh` (this should install three things: build-essential, python and zsh)
+    - If you get any errors during these installs, we recommend you resolve them before proceeding.
+Try running `sudo apt-get update --fix-missing` and then running each of the three installs individually: `sudo apt-get install build-essential`, `sudo apt-get install python-is-python3` and `sudo apt-get install zsh`.
+If you're still getting errors please ask for help in your cohort Slack channel, with details of which install isn't working, and a screen-shot of your error.
+1. Make zsh the default shell, and restart your Windows Terminal
-    - Then this command: `chsh -s $(which zsh)`
+    - Put this command into your terminal: `chsh -s $(which zsh)`
     - Restart the Windows Terminal
     - If you get a page full of info about "This is the Z Shell configuration for new users...", press q (Quit and do nothing)
 1. Install oh-my-zsh from inside the Windows Terminal